fenago/pytest-quick-start-guide/pytest-quickstart/Lab_1.md

 create one or more necessary resources and call the application code under test.
 They then assert that the results are as expected.
-Besides being executed on the developer\'s machine, in most modern setups, they are run continuously---for example, every hour or every commit---by an automated system such as Jenkins.
+Besides being executed on the developer\'s machine, in most modern setups, they are run continuously for example, every hour or every commit by an automated system such as Jenkins.
 Because of this, adding tests for a piece of code means that, from now on, it will be tested again and again as features are added and bugs are fixed.